 - It is free from any pathogens or harmful materials.

 - It contains several micro and macronutrients, vitamins, enzymes, and hormones like auxins and gibberellins.

 Disadvantages of Vermicompost

-- Odor- If not done properly, it releases a bad odor.
+- Odor- If not done correctly, it releases a foul odor.
 Filling the compost bin with green plants forms ammonia and produces the smell.
 Adding carbon sources like paper helps to neutralize the smell.

-- Time- It is a time-consuming process and usually takes 2-3 months for completing the process
+- Time- It is a time-consuming process and usually takes 2-3 months to complete the process

 - Maintenance- Temperature needs to be maintained for better action by earthworms.
 The bad odor attracts rodents and flies.
-So, the bin should be covered properly.
+So, the bin should be adequately covered.

 How many worms are required for vermicomposting

 Aounrd 1000-2000 earthworms are required per square meter.
 So, the area of composting should be calculated, and the number of earthworms required should be determined.